ChaoticFormula/FireShell/README.md

 * The client waits for the shell process to exit (which might happen if the remote connection closes).

-* All important actions, errors, and status messages are logged locally to a file (`C:\temp\tampa.txt`) with timestamps for debugging and auditing.
+* All important actions, errors, and status messages are logged locally to a file (`C:\temp\wooh.txt`) with timestamps for debugging and auditing.

 * If the connection ends or fails, the client automatically attempts to reconnect, fetching the latest IP address again.